angular/angular/src/material/sort/sort.md

 directive.
 To reverse the order only for a specific header, set the `start` input only on the header instead.

-To prevent the user from clearing the sort sort state from an already sorted column, set `matSortDisableClear` to `true` on the `matSort` to affect all headers, or set `disableClear` to `true` on a specific header.
+To prevent the user from clearing the sort state from an already sorted column, set `matSortDisableClear` to `true` on the `matSort` to affect all headers, or set `disableClear` to `true` on a specific header.

 #### Disabling sorting

-If you want to prevent the user from changing the sorting order of any column, you can use the `matSortDisabled` binding on the `mat-sort`, or the `disabled` on an single `mat-sort-header`.
+If you want to prevent the user from changing the sorting order of any column, you can use the `matSortDisabled` binding on the `mat-sort`, or the `disabled` on a single `mat-sort-header`.

 #### Using sort with the mat-table

-When used on an `mat-table` header, it is not required to set an `mat-sort-header` id on because by default it will use the id of the column.
+When used on a `mat-table` header, it is not required to set a `mat-sort-header` id on because by default it will use the id of the column.

 <!-- example(table-sorting) -->